 This function generates a shared secret value for the ECDH key exchange protocol.
 It implements several countermeasures against the timing attack, SPA, DPA and the fault attack.
+Please note that, static ECDH on NIST and SEC-recommended curves are outside the scope of evaluation.
+If static ECDH must be used, only Brainpool prime curves and their twisted curves mentioned in this ST document are supported.

-The TORNADOTM2MX2 Secure RSA/ECC library provides the functionality of calculating hash (digest) values using the SHA1, SHA224, SHA256, SHA384 and SHA 512 algorithm as specified in [15], but only those related to SHA224, SHA256, SHA384 and SHA512 listed below are in the scope of this evaluation:
+The TORNADOTM2MX2 Secure RSA/ECC library provides the following functions for calculating hash (digest) values using the SHA1, SHA224, SHA256, SHA384 and SHA 512 algorithm as specified in [FIPS PUB 180-3]: